As a student accepting enrolment at Kormilda College, I agree at all times I will:

 - Stay visible within the assigned areas of the College grounds throughout the school day.
 Once you have

-arrived on College grounds you are not permitted to leave without formal notification from your parent/caregiver.
+arrived on College grounds you are not permitted to leave without formal notification from your parent/carer.

-All students must sign out through the Middle or Senior School Office
+All students must sign out through Main Reception

 - Running or playing of games on stairways or ramps or in unsupervised areas (including classrooms and car-parks)